gernd/gernd.github.io/_posts/2022-05-26-quest-for-finding-an-e-ink-note-taker.markdown

   * Sometimes the same information is spread across digital tools and pieces of paper
   * Information on pieces of paper is barely searchable
-  * Manual digitization of notes (by taking photos or scanning them) creates additional effort which often results in not doing it
+  * Manual digitization of notes (by taking photos or scanning them) creates additional effort which often results in not doing it at all
   * When annotating larger documents, I have to print the whole document at first and then rescan it again to retain my notes

 For keeping tbe feeling of "writing on a piece of paper" and tackle the aforementioned problems of analogous note-taking, an e-ink note taking device seems to the obvious choice.

 # Bridging the gap

 My setup consists of my Macbook and a cloud based file share (HiDrive in my case).
 The cloud based service is accessible via SFTP and also via native Android/iOS apps and a web based interface.
 For my e-ink note taker I would like to have the following use cases supported

 * taking notes and saving them as an image to the cloud service